Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

 After the loss of her daughter, Bast suffered several early miscarriages before she succeeded in carrying another child without apparent complications until the sixth month.
 Then the diarrhea began again.
 A few weeks later, when she again felt very little fetal movement, her new, high-risk obstetrician performed an emergency caesarian section.
 Her premature, 3-pound baby—another girl—survived and eventually thrived.

 Several years and many doctors later, Bast was diagnosed with celiac disease.
 Could the disease be responsible for her miscarriages and stillborn baby?
-According to what she learned during a lecture at the 9th International Symposium on Celiac Disease in 2000, the answer was yes.
+According to what she learned during a lecture at the International Symposium on Celiac Disease, the answer was yes.
 The discovery prompted Bast to form the National Foundation for Celiac Awareness (NFCA).

 Supported by Research